More than 530,000 tonsillectomies are performed each year in children ages 15 and younger, but the common procedure does require some recovery time.

 - For pain management, patients ages 10 and younger can take over-the-counter pain medications such as ibuprofen and acetaminophen.
 Children older than 10 tend to have a little more pain and discomfort and may need a prescription pain medication.
 Contact your physician to ask about prescriptions for pain if needed, and also if you have any questions or concerns about your child’s recovery.

-Learn more about CHOC’s Otolaryngology Program
+Learn more about CHOC’s otolaryngology program

 At CHOC, our pediatric otolaryngologists provide comprehensive care for children of all ages – from newborns to teens – with conditions of the ears, nose, throat (ENT).